purpleidea/flabbergast/flabbergast-manual.md

 2. Use frames as name spaces.
 While frames are _not_ name spaces, contextual lookup can be used to help the situation.
 Using `parser.space` can provide more information than simply `space`.
 3. Name library imports with `_lib`.
 It is good hygiene to import libraries using `foo_lib : From lib:foo` as if there is a collision, the values will be the same anyway.
 4. Use lookup traps when needed.
 If lookup should stop beyond a certain point, define the name to `Null` to stop lookup from continuing.
 In templates, if the value needs to be provided or the name is common (_e.g._, `name` or `enabled`) use the `?:` definition to trap lookup.

+For a good reflection on naming, read [What's in a Name](https://blogs.janestreet.com/whats-in-a-name/) from Jane Street Tech Blog.

 ## Patterns
 In all languages, having common design patterns that introduce intent are important and this is especially true in languages that are more flexible, since they serve the added duty of communicating intent.